Change data capture for DynamoDB Streams - Amazon DynamoDB

 2. On the DynamoDB console dashboard, choose Tables and select an existing table.

-4. In the Enable DynamoDB stream window, choose the information that will be written to the stream whenever the data in the table is modified:
+5. On the Turn on DynamoDB stream page, choose the information that will be written to the stream whenever the data in the table is modified:

 • Key attributes only — Only the key attributes of the modified item.